-If you love quick and easy healthy appetizers, these Instant Pot gluten free barbecue turkey meatballs have a special ingredient that makes these hard to resist!!
+If you love quick and easy healthy appetizers, these gluten free barbecue turkey meatballs have a special ingredient that makes these hard to resist!!
+All you need are a few simple ingredients to make these bbq turkey meatballs in an Instant Pot or stovetop!

 Appetizers are our thing here and they make the best party foods.
 Here are more delicious gluten free appetizer recipes to try.